dhiway/cord/README.md

-This repository contains the Rust implementation of a [Cord Network][cord-homepage] node based on the [Substrate][substrate-homepage] framework.
+This repository contains the Rust implementation of a [CORD Network][cord-homepage] node based on the [Substrate][substrate-homepage] framework.

 # CORD